bloominstituteoftechnology/back-end-project-week/README.md

 * [ ] Delete an existing note
 * [ ] Write tests for your endpoints and models
 ```

-It is suggested that you deploy the server and database first, before you undergo implementing the logic.
-Doing it this makes the deployment process much simpler, since there's no code yet to complicate the deployment step.
-We recommend you deploy your server to [Heroku](https://devcenter.heroku.com/articles/getting-started-with-nodejs#introduction), and your Mongo database to [mlab](https://docs.mlab.com/).
-The recommended deployment site for the front end is [netlify](https://www.netlify.com/blog/2016/09/29/a-step-by-step-guide-deploying-on-netlify/).

-Once you have empty projects deployed to these platforms, they can be easily updated with the code you implement as you write it.
-Additionally, it is recommended that you keep your front end and backend codebases in separate github repos, not under a single umbrella repo.
-This helps with separation of concerns, plus it helps with deploying, since the different parts of your full-stack codebase need to live on different platforms.

 ***
 ## Once you have completed the Backend Minimum Viable Product requirements, direct message your project manager for approval.
 If approved, you may continue working on the Extra Features.
 Please add the Extra Features to your Task List in the first comment on your PR.